ArthurClemens/polythene/docs/css.md

 ### Usage

-Package `polythene-css` contains all combined CSS files.
+Package `polythene-css` contains all combined component CSS files.
 Its existence in `node_modules` makes it possible to import CSS files **without** having to use `import` in JavaScript (which would enable CSS-in-JS, not what we want here).

 #### Importing